andrewjamesford/andrewford-co-nz-11ty/content/articles/ai-assisted-coding-tools-codellama-vs-github-copilot-chat/index.md

 This will start the download process to pull down the CodeLlama model.
 You should see it start pulling dow the files.
 Be warned it's a 3.8 GB download, so may take some time.

-{% figure "./content/articles/ai-assisted-coding-tools-codellama-vs-github-copilot-chat/ollama-pull-codellama.png", "Installing codellama model with ollama in the terminal", "(min-width: 30em) 50vw, 100vw" %}
+{% figure "./ollama-pull-codellama.png", "Installing codellama model with ollama in the terminal" %}

 We then need to configure Continue to use CodeLlama.
 To do this we need to open the config file for Continue.